 There are several types of runtimes that are required to run certain types of processes or to use automations that pertain to a certain UiPath product.

-- A NonProduction runtime is reserved for dry-running unattended process to make sure they run as expected before deploying them to production.
+Unattended runtimes can be used in production to run unattended processes, while NonProduction runtimes are reserved for dry-running unattended process to make sure they run as expected before deploying them to production.

 For the full list of available runtimes, see the UiPath Licensing page.
 On the Licensing page, the term Robot is used when referring to runtimes.